jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

   }
   ```

-  If say the facility code in the payload is **1223**, the specification above will enable us to have a query parameter - **?filter=code:1223:section:52**
+  If for example the facility code in the payload is **1223**, the specification above will enable us to have a query parameter - **?filter=code:1223:section:52**

   For URL parameter the name of the parameter must be included in the url with a `:` prefix.
 This parameter will be replaced in the URL at runtime with the value that you specify.
 For example: